zhanzy178/agenda/README.md

 ### agenda clear

-​	The `agenda clear` command will cancel all meetings.
+​	The `agenda clear` command will cancel all meetings you created.

-​	**Note** : All meetings will be clear, no matter whether you are the sponsor or participator of the meeting or nor, even the meeting has nothing to do with you.
+​	**Note** : All meeting you created will be canceled,  be careful and you have one chance to confirm the operation.